Marketing video production for teams with AI | HeyGen

 Ship launch content on day one, not day thirty.
 Product videos that explain features, demonstrate value, and drive adoption—produced in hours, not weeks.
 Update instantly when features change.

-Use case: Generate product announcement videos for website, email, and social at the same time on launch day.
+Use case: Generate product announcement videos for your website, email, and social channels at the same time on launch day.

 Social media content